gentaiscool/gentaiscool.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Senior Research Engineer/Scientist at Bloomberg LP.
-Recently, I completed my Ph.D. at the Electronic and Computer Engineering Department and [Center for AI Research (CAiRE)](https://hltchkust.github.io/), The Hong Kong University of Science and Technology.
-Previously, I finished my Bachelor in Computer Science at Institut Teknologi Bandung.
+Previously, I completed my Ph.D. at the Electronic and Computer Engineering Department and [Center for AI Research (CAiRE)](https://hltchkust.github.io/), The Hong Kong University of Science and Technology.
+I finished my Bachelor in Computer Science at Institut Teknologi Bandung.
 I serve as a program committee and reviewer for various machine learning and natural language processing conferences such as ACL, EMNLP, NeurIPS, ICLR, ICML, and AAAI, and journals.

-My current research interests lie primarily in the area of the Natural Language Understanding, Multilingual, Cross-lingual, Code-Switching, Dialogue, and Speech.
+My current research interests lie primarily in the area of the Language Model, Multilingual, Cross-lingual, Code-Switching, Dialogue System, and Speech.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.